 Toyota e-Palette: proof of concept

-The Toyota e-Palette made its official debut at the 2019 Tokyo Motor Show, as a version specifically designed to serve as an automated bus service for athletes and officials at the Tokyo 2020 Olympics and Paralympics (now postponed until July 2021).
+The Toyota e-Palette made its official debut at the 2019 Tokyo Motor Show, as a version specifically designed to serve as an automated bus service for visitors to large events.

 The Tokyo 2020 e-Palette has large doors and electric ramps so passengers can board easily and quickly.
 The vehicle is controlled by an automated driving system and moves at speeds up to about 12mph.
 Although operation is at SAE level 4 (high automation), a safety operator would be on board each vehicle to monitor performance and take control if required.

-Toyota planned to use the knowledge gained from e-Palette’s operation at Tokyo 2020 to further develop the vehicle for future mobility-as-a-service applications.
+Toyota planned to use the knowledge gained from e-Palette’s operation to further develop the vehicle for future mobility-as-a-service applications.

 Learn more: Toyota e-Palette to provide automated mobility at Tokyo 2020